Technical Deep Dive

 When ML Makes Sense

 ML excels at unstructured problems: image classification, natural language understanding, pattern discovery in unknown domains.
 Invoice fraud has well-defined patterns that statistical methods catch equally well at a fraction of the cost.
+AI-powered fraud detection is now integrated into 61% of AP systems [Industry Research 2025].

 The Architecture